brianpmac/python-notes/SETS.md

 ## Sets

-A set is an unordered collection of zero or more immutable Python data objects.
+A set is an unordered collection of zero or more **immutable** Python data objects.
 Sets do not allow duplicates and are written as comma-delimited values enclosed in curly braces.
-The empty set is represented by set().
-Sets are heterogeneous, and the collection can be assigned to a variable as below.
+The empty set is represented by `set()`.
+Sets are **heterogeneous**, and the collection can be assigned to a variable as below:

 ```python
 >>> {3, 6, 'cat', 4.5, False}